derekjoseph07-gif/sales-promo-analysis/README.md

 ## Notes
-This was completed as a self-directed project while transitioning into data analytics from a background in FMCG sales — as a first step in building applied statistical and analytical skills rather than a finished, expert analysis.
+This was completed as a self-directed project while transitioning into data analytics from a background in retail/consumer sales — as a first step in building applied statistical and analytical skills rather than a finished, expert analysis.